Debunking the Arguments of PseudoSkeptics and Debunkers

 front of him and substitute his own beliefs in their place.”

-The Ebay feedback challenge where a skeptic failed and was caught lying
+Ebay feedback challenge that a pseudoskeptic failed and was

 red-handed